kleczekr/osm/README.md

 Powstańców Warszawy 19: 1
 ```

-And indicates, that each of the problematic names occurs only once in the entire map.
+The output indicates, that each of the problematic names occurs only once in the entire map.
 As the above names do not denote street names, but entire addresses, they should be corrected.
 Below is the script I used to correct the mentioned entries in the XML file of the map (the code is also available [here](https://github.com/kleczekr/osm/blob/master/python_files/numbers_change_fixed_finally.py)).
 As I mention in a comment in the code, it is a slightly adapted code provided [by Myles in the forum thread](https://discussions.udacity.com/t/changing-attribute-value-in-xml/44575/3):

 ```python
 #!/usr/bin/env python